acoli-repo/corpus-tools/src/TT-CQP.md

 You can modify the output with the following options:

 * `measure:mutinf` will only produce the mutual information score (or chi2 score)
-* `show:lemma` will show the lemma for match/target before the lemma of the collocate
 * `context:+3` will use the first three tokens for the right of match/target for counting the collocates
 * `context:head` will not use the the position to the left/right of match/target but rather the position of the relative position head (see tabulate)
+* `show:lemma` will show the lemma for match/target before the lemma of the collocate, this is especially useful to show the deps (dependency relation) when counting by headword.

 Keyword scores can be selected by using `stats A lemma :: type:keywords`.